felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 false, abandon it and backtrack to the last place where you had a firm footing.

 Don't try to read all of the code.
-Most likely if you're given a repo, it'll be too large for you to be able to digest and fix the error within the alotted time.
+Most likely if you're given a repo, it'll be too large for you to be able to digest and fix the error within the allotted time.

 Making progress is key, most likely you won't have to solve the bug in order